MIROC-DOC/model_description/org/md_enorg/p-cum.md

 > EQ=00035.

 and using TERM00059 and TERM00059
-Calculated from the cloud work function ([p-cum:cwf\]](#p-cum:cwf)) as TERM00060.
+Let TERM00060 be the cloud work function calculated from ([p-cum:cwf\]](#p-cum:cwf)).

 So..,

 > EQ=00010.

 That would be.
-Here, when determining TERM00061, it should be set to TERM00062,TERM00062 We've got it.
-I should recalculate the vertical structure of the clouds, Now we are using the same cloud structure.
+Here, when obtaining TERM00061, the original TERM00062 and TERM00062 were used I should recalculate the vertical structure of the clouds, Now we are using the same cloud structure.